DjayselPessoa/projetoPFN/README.md

 - That's the only way to make the program always write below the last line and not on the last line!

 If there are Bugs report!

+v0.7A update -> 13/09/2021
+- Now the rank can get the second and third place if there is.

 v0.7 update -> 13/09/2021
 - Added rankscore class: Shows only a single winner who in this case will have the highest score.